POPULATION

 As soon as they become aware of their pregnancy, expectant mothers must notify the employer of this, stating the expected date of birth.
 In addition, they are obliged to draw the employer's attention to the beginning of the 8-week period within the fourth week before the beginning of the period.

-Since March 2017, paternity leave and benefits for new fathers are applied to natural and adoptive fathers.
-Paternity leave is one month (28-31 days) and must be taken within 91 days of the birth of the child.
+Family time leave is a 1 month (28-31 days) leave and must be taken within 121 days of the birth of the child.
+The family time bonus is available to natural, adoptive, foster, permanent nursing, and same-sex fathers (including a woman partner of the mother).
 To be eligible, fathers must be employed, have valid health and pension insurance for at least 182 days prior to applying for the bonus.
+They must be living as a family unit at the same address.
 The benefit is paid at EUR 54.87 (Euros) per day, making a total of around EUR 1,700 per month.

 There are two types of pension calculations based the year of birth:

-Survivors of a deceased worker eligible for pension benefits include spouses and children.
+Survivors of a deceased employee eligible for pension benefits include spouses and children.
 They are eligible for benefits if the deceased insured employee completed the following period of insurance:

 Surviving spouse is eligible for a life-long pension if the following conditions are met: